Ites, Gold and Green: Ites

 In Jamaican Patois the pronunciation of the letter "H" can vary due to dialects, many Jamaican dialects omit or pronounce the "H" sound less prominently than other English dialects, and is embraced as part of the Jamaican linguistic identity.
 Ites is a dialect pronunciation of 'heights', for example, 'Iya Ites' (or 'Iyaites') refers to 'higher heights'.

 Additionally, Ites, in Jamaican slang, may refer to the colour red in Rastafari.
 Red is also associated with the Lion of Judah and the bloodshed and sacrifices endured by the African people throughout slavery and colonialism.
 The symbolism of the colour red can vary among different individuals and Rastafarian groups, and interpretations of colours can have personal or cultural variations.

 Gold

-Gold (or yellow) represents the wealth and prosperity of Africa, as well as the spiritual and material wealth that Rastafarians aim to achieve.
+Gold (or yellow) represents the wealth and prosperity of Africa, as well as the spiritual wealth that Rastafarians aim to achieve.
 It symbolizes the richness of the African heritage, including their history, culture, and the achievements of African people.